svmhdvn/napalm/README.md

 ## Usage

 Before installing/using this plugin, make sure you have Github and NPM accounts.
-Then, login to NPM from the terminal by typing the following command: `$ npm login`
+Then, login to NPM from the terminal by typing the following command: `$ npm login`.
+Also, MAKE SURE YOU OPEN ATOM FROM THE TERMINAL.
+There are a lot of issues with the Atom editor on Mac OSX, so instead of opening it via the Applications folder, just type `$ atom` in your terminal.

 1. Make a selection of ONE function definition and press Ctrl+Alt+n or right click and go to "Napalm -> Package".